tarantool/doc/doc/book/getting_started/using_binary.rst

     router:route({ path = '/bands', method = 'GET' }, bands_json_handler)

-Now our application is able to return pre-populated bands in json format.
+Now our application can return pre-populated bands in the JSON format.

-Run ``tarantool app.lua`` again and see what's happened on http://127.0.0.1:8080/bands You'll see the same output in the browser:
+Run ``tarantool app.lua`` again and check what's on http://127.0.0.1:8080/bands -- you'll see this output in your browser:

 .. code-block:: console

     {"bands":[[1,"Roxette",1986],[2,"Scorpions",2015],[3,"Ace of Base",1993]]}

-Let's add html template.
-Place this lua html template code into templates/template.html.lua.
+Not too human readable.
+Let's add an HTML template.
+Paste this code into ``templates/template.html.lua``:

 .. code-block:: lua